lauchimoon/lang/README.md

-# Toy stack-based language
+# moon language
-WIP, don't even have a name for it yet :P
+Toy stack-based language made in a few days